mlcs/mlcs.github.io/activities/journal-club.md

 Discussion:
 - averaging already the DJF months loses a lot of information about the variability
-- the assumption of interchangable ENSOs is not necessarely true and should be tested
+- the assumption of interchangable ENSOs is not necessarily true and should be tested
 - constructing all possible pairs of El Ninos and La Ninas and sample from them would possibly give a larger uncertainty (this would go